 Anatomy of the nose, showing the distribution of olfactory receptors in the roof of the nasal cavity.
 (Copyright David Klemm, Faculty and Curriculum Support [FACS], Georgetown University Medical Center; used with permission.)

 After coalescing into bundles surrounded by glia-like ensheathing cells (termed fila), the receptor cell axons pass through the cribriform plate to the olfactory bulbs, where they synapse with dendrites of other cell types within the glomeruli (Fig. 29-2).
-These spherical structures, which make up a distinct layer of ...
+These spherical structures, which make up a distinct layer ...